 10.2.1 Decision by the Vice-Chancellor

-The decision taken by the Vice-Chancellor on the advice of the Senior Deputy Vice-Chancellor must be notified in writing to those making the allegation, the person who is the subject of the allegation, the Senior Deputy Vice-Chancellor and any other parties as required under any relevant agreement (for example a funding, collaborative or industrial agreement).
+The decision taken by the Vice-Chancellor on the advice of the Provost must be notified in writing to those making the allegation, the person who is the subject of the allegation, the Provost and any other parties as required under any relevant agreement (for example a funding, collaborative or industrial agreement).

 In making the decision to proceed to an inquiry, and if so, whether the inquiry should be conducted internally or externally, the Vice-Chancellor should consider the gravity of the allegation, the potential consequences of the allegation being upheld, and the need to maintain public confidence in research.
 In the event that these are likely to be serious, the Vice-Chancellor should establish an external research misconduct inquiry.